tbaraza/card-triage/README.md

 2. Run the local API server
     `npm run api`

-3. With everything is set up, you can now access the list of cards with the following URL:
+3. With everything set up, you can now access the list of cards with the following URL:
     `GET http://localhost:3000/cards`

 ## Share your project